pa11y/sidekick/PROPOSAL.md

   - Want to help out?
   - Think we're doing this all wrong?

-[Raise an issue on this repo][issues], or get in touch on [Twitter].
+[Raise an issue on this repo][issues], or get in touch on [Twitter][twitter] (our DMs are open).

-Additionally, feel free to open a pull request to suggest changes to the proposal.
+Also, feel free to open a pull request to suggest changes to the proposal.